Florida International University College of Law

 - Total: $48,798

-To qualify for federal financial aid, students must be United States citizens, permanent residents, or otherwise eligible for financial aid.
-Please contact the Office of Admissions and Financial Aid at the College of Law for further information at 305.348.8006.
+To qualify for federal financial aid, students must be United States citizens, permanent residents, or otherwise eligible for federal financial aid.
+Please contact the Office of Admissions and Financial Aid at FIU College of Law for further information at 305.348.8006.

 The FIU Office of International Students and Scholar Services maintains information for international students about other sources of funding, such as private loans.
 This office is located in FIU’s Student Academic Success Center (SASC), Room 230.
 For information, please call 305.348.2421.